Cal Raleigh Preview, Player Props: Mariners vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.72 team ERA that ranks 24th across all league pitching staffs.
+- The Reds' 4.71 team ERA ranks 24th across all MLB pitching staffs.

-- Reds pitchers combine to give up the third-most home runs in baseball (191 total, 1.4 per game).
+- The Reds allow the third-most home runs in baseball (193 total, 1.4 per game).

-- Antone will start for the Reds, his first of the season.
+- Phillips takes the mound for his first start of the season for the Reds.

+- The right-hander will make his MLB debut.
+He's 22 years old.

 © 2023 Data Skrive.
 All rights reserved.